jakedw7/jakedw7.github.io/aboutme.md

 because they never have enough to address all their needs.

 # Software Developer
-How do I achieve these goals.
+How do I achieve these goals?
 An infrastructure asset management project is usually a very data driven field.
 We collect data from our clients and supplement that data with our own through field testing and the use of public datasets.
 What does that require?
 Software, IT skills, and